mattrglobal/sample-apps/manual-revocation-check/README.md

 ### Web Semantic Credentials

-Web Semantic credentials contain a `credentialStatus` field that holds the reference to a revocation list.
+JSON credentials contain a `credentialStatus` field that holds the reference to a revocation list.

 ```json
     "credentialStatus": {